 Welcome to ecpclio's Virtual Research Wiki

 While in Gloucester, England, I had the good fortune to meet the County Archivist, Brian Smith (1932-2018), later Secretary to the British Historical Records Commission.
-At the Cathedral Brian introduced me to the only known monument of an Archivist, John Jones, who died in 1630, having been Sheriff and a member of Parliament, but who wanted to be remembered as a Keeper of the Records.
+At the Cathedral Brian introduced me to the only known monument to an Archivist, John Jones, who died in 1630, having been Sheriff and a member of Parliament, but who wanted to be remembered as a Keeper of the Records.
 As you can see from Jones's monument, he was proud of the care with which he organized and preserved the records.
 I was taken by his bemused smile, but also the encircling quotation: “And I heard a voice from heaven saying unto me write,” a challenge for all Archivists and Historians.

 The purpose of this wiki is to provide a collaborative platform for the study of the history of Baltimore and Maryland through biography, topics, and layers of time and place including relating historical maps and plats to today's landscape.
 While the organizing framework consists of sources, biography, place, topic and time, pages are created randomly as new research progresses and as I add my writing and reference collection that is confined to paper and various impermanent forms of electronic storage.